mattwparas/steel/docs/src/builtins/steel_base.md

 * len : int?
 * char : char? = #\0
+### **make-tls**
+Creates a thread local storage slot.
+These slots are static, and will _not_ be reclaimed.

+When spawning a new thread, the value inside will be shared into that slot, however future updates to the slot will be local to that thread.
+### **mutex**
+Construct a new mutex
 ### **nan?**
 Returns `#t` if the real number is Nan.